Saqsy/cs-uob-overview-of-architecture.github.io/readings.md

 ## Generally-useful textbooks

-This course will use three main textbooks.
+This course will use four main textbooks.
 None of them are required reading, but if you're having trouble with a concept from lectures then they're good places to look to see that concept explained in another way.
+All are available for free, so don't buy them unless you've already found them useful.

 **The Elements of Computing Systems** (2021) by Noam Nisan and Shimon Schocken.
 Like this unit, the book is based around the Hack architecture, and many of our weekly assignments are based around the projects in this book.
 It's well-written and pleasantly informal, but also very Hack-centric - it's not a good place to look for a grounding in more general concepts.
 It's available for free in eBook form from the University of Bristol library [here](http://www.bris.ac.uk/library/).